danielharrell/SumLect2015/Lost_Idea_LA.md

-I earlier quoted from a St. John's graduate, when she claimed that "We must have intellectual bravery, that is, the courage to push forward, to continue seeking truth even in the face of doubts about its very existence."[^Tyson] I think Socrates's myth is meant to suggest, to the contrary, that all doubts about truth's existence are put to rest, as soon as we start to learn.
+I earlier quoted from a St. John's graduate, when she claimed that "We must have intellectual bravery, that is, the courage to push forward, to continue seeking truth even in the face of doubts about its very existence."
+I think Socrates's myth is meant to suggest, to the contrary, that all doubts about truth's existence are put to rest, as soon as we start to learn.